aviatesk/JET.jl/docs/src/optanalysis.md

         r = -r
     end
     # we can try to eliminate the capturing
-    # and now this function would be most high-performing
+    # and now this function would be the most performing
     f = let r = r
         x -> x * r
     end